 The staff at Offenburg’s International Office and our departmental international-relations officers help students organize, prepare for and complete their stay abroad, and also support international students attending Offenburg University.

-Prof. Dr. Philipp Eudelle, Dean Department of Business and Industrial Engineering
+Prof. Dr. Philipp Eudelle, Dean Department Business

 “Gaining international experience during your student years is more important today than ever.
 Exchange beyond national borders is the prerequisite for first-rate research and innovation.
 Company representatives in our region confirm this.
 From my own experience, too – pursuing graduate and doctorate studies in France – I can say that international contacts are very helpful when it comes to applying for European research grants, for example, or working on topical research issues together.”